-We value our clients and are committed to providing a high-quality legal service to all our clients.
+We value our clients and are committed to providing a high quality legal service to all our clients.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 This will help us improve our standards.

 If you would like to make a formal complaint, our Complaints Policy details who to contact should you be unhappy with our service and have been unable to resolve the matter with the person dealing with your case.
 It also explains what will happen from the point of the complaint onwards.
 Making a complaint will not affect how we handle your case.

 What Will Happen Next?